-STEP 3.
+GET SHAKING!
 Half fill your cocktail shaker with cubed ice.
 Add the vodka, passion fruit liqueur, lime juice, sugar syrup and vanilla extract.
 Shake hard for 30 seconds.
 Taste your cocktail – is it too sweet or too sour?
-Adjust the lime juice or sugar syrup (simple syrup).
+Adjust the lime juice or sugar syrup (a.k.a simple syrup/ gomme syrup).

-STEP 4.
-Strain the drink into the chilled cocktail glasses and garnish with a thin slice of passion fruit.
+READY TO SERVE Strain the cocktail into the chilled glasses and garnish with a thin slice of passion fruit.
 Serve the shots of Prosecco on the side.
 Snap a couple of Instagram shots and enjoy!

 How to drink a Porn Star Martini

 The first time I was presented with one I was a bit perplexed by the shot served on the side.
-According to the creator you were supposed to scoop out and eat the passion fruit garnish, drink the Prosecco shot, then sip the cocktail at your leisure.
+According to the creator you were supposed to scoop out and eat the passion fruit garnish, drink the Prosecco, then sip the cocktail at your leisure.

 I have to say that sparkling wine doesn’t really lend itself to drinking as a shot!
 I have seen plenty of people pour the Prosecco into the martini, and usually do this myself.

-- One large passionfruit contains approximately 1 tablespoon of juice (strained) and about 2 tablespoons of pulp.
-Passion fruit with slightly wrinkly skin tend to be a little sweeter than the smoother ones.
+Passion fruit with slightly wrinkly skin are a little sweeter than the smoother ones.
 If you can only find smooth ones then store them for a couple of days until the skin gets all crinkly!

 More refreshing cocktails

-- 4 passion fruit aproximately 60ml /2 fl oz of juice
+- 4 fresh passion fruit aproximately 60ml /2 fl oz of juice

 - 100 ml 3 ½ fl oz Vodka or Vanilla vodka